djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 cascade, or not, or set null, or whatever you want them to do on delete.

-So be forewarned: the next time you delete half of your production database, there'll be one less good excuse for it.
+So be forewarned: the next time you delete half of your production database, there'll be one less excuse for it.

 .. [#] Double points for a quote reconstructed from memory and taken out of context (but used with permission).
-If my memory serves, Malcolm was discussing about bulk-deletion performance at the time, not customizing cascade-delete.
+If my memory serves, Malcolm was discussing bulk-deletion performance at the time, not customizing cascade-delete.
 Of course, in the process we've `fixed the performance issue, too`_.